michel1991/ocp-java-11/modulars/COMMAND.md

 * D. It can be used with the jar and java commands, but means “directory” for the former and “describe module” for the later.
 * E. None of the above.

 The -d option is a shorthand for --describe-module on both the jar and java commands.
 Therefore, option C is correct.

-### What command is the simplest way to list what modules a JAR depends on without listing package names?
-*  A. jdeps cookie.jar
-*  B. jdeps –s cookie.jar
-*  C. jdeps –jdkinternals cookie.jar
-*  D. jdeps --jdkinternals cookie.jar
-*  E. jdeps -jdk-unsupported cookie.jar
-*  F. jdeps --jdk-unsupported cookie.jar

-Without any command line flags, jdeps lists packages and module dependencies.
-The -s flag provides a summary omitting the package name, which means option B is the correct answer.

 ### Which options are valid on the java command without considering module options?
 (Choose all that apply.)
 *  A. -c